Skip to content

 Quick Start

-Download the Docker Compose file to a directory on your computer:
+Download the Docker Compose file:

 wget "http://geoserver.org/geoserver-cloud/deploy/docker-compose/stable/pgconfig/compose.yml"